-A Colorado (CO) quitclaim deed is a deed used to transfer property from one person to the next without a warranty.
-This is commonly used when transferring property between family members or when changing the deed to add or remove a party, like a spouse.
+A Colorado quitclaim deed is a document used to transfer property from one person to the next without any warranties as to the owner or title.
+This is common when transferring property between family members or changing the deed to add or remove a party, like a spouse.

-- Signing: Based on § 38-35-103, Colorado quitclaim deeds must be signed in the presence of a notary public.
+Signing Requirements: Colorado Revised Statute § 38-35-103: The forms must be signed in the presence of a notary public.

 Recording Requirements: You must file a Colorado quitclaim deed with the County Clerk and Recorder’s Office.

 Below, you can find what a Colorado quitclaim deed typically looks like.